Jesse Shera: Career

 In the 1960s, Shera designed a proposal for his project of "Social Epistemology", building on the work of Douglas Waples of the Graduate Library School at Chicago.
 Waples dealt with social effects of reading, and asked the basic questions of the new discipline that Shera named social epistemology.
 This new discipline is a study of the ways in which society can access and perceive its environment or information.
 It can also provide a framework for the production, flow, integration, and consumption of information throughout society.
 One of the most practical applications of social epistemology is in the library profession.
 A librarian aims to be an efficient mediator between man and his access to recorded knowledge.
 Tools to achieve this goal are classification schemes, subject headings, indexes, and other devices for the subject analysis of bibliographic units.

 In 1963–1964 Shera was the president of the Ohio Library Association.
-From 1964–1965 Shera served as president of the Association of American Library Schools (currently the Association for Library and Information Science Education).
-He was a member of the Information Science and Automation Division of ALA (currently the Library and Information Technology Association), where he served as president from 1971-1972.
+From 1964 to 1965 Shera served as president of the Association of American Library Schools (currently the Association for Library and Information Science Education).
+He was a member of the Information Science and Automation Division of ALA (currently the Library and Information Technology Association), where he served as president from 1971 to 1972.

 He wrote and spoke about every type of librarianship from public to special and the history thereof.
 Of special interest to him was the effect that modern culture has had in the shaping of the modern library and the effect that libraries have had on their host societies in turn.

 Shera wrote numerous books and articles and served as the editor of a number of library and information science related journals.
 Between 1947 and 1952 Shera was an associate editor for Library Quarterly, and from 1952 to 1955 he served as an advisory editor.
 Shera was also an editor for American Documentation from 1953 to 1959.
 He was an advisory editor of the Journal of Cataloging and Classification from 1947 to 1957.
 He also served as editor of the Western Reserve University Press from 1954 to 1957.

 Despite his work in advancing information science and the use of information technology in library contexts, throughout his career he was a consistent believer in the importance of sociological and humanistic aspects to librarianship and information organization.
 Late in his career he came to believe that the "human side" of librarianship and information work in general faced a danger of being overshadowed by attention to technical matters as the information explosion of the 1980s began to take shape.